Beast-Viper/ViperDots-Hyprland/README.md

 # My Hyprland Setup

 This repository contains my personal configuration files for Hyprland, a dynamic tiling window manager for Linux.
-The configurations are managed using GNU Stow for easy symlink management.
+I've aimed for a clean, minimalistic setup, perfect for those who appreciate efficiency and a distraction-free workspace.
+These configurations are managed using GNU Stow for easy symlink management.

 ## Table of Contents